Unkn0wn-M4ster/amfosstasks/README.md

 # AmFoss

+To whom it may concern,

-Too however this may concern I am Kartik T Nair currently pursuing btech cse in amrita.My hobbies include things from gaming to learning about new thing tech.
+I am Kartik T Nair, currently pursuing B.Tech in CSE at Amrita University.
+My hobbies range from gaming to exploring new technologies.

-# 1
+## 1

-Answer Why you should choose me is hard as i dont know about how capable others are but i can assure you that i am willing to put my whole hearted dedication to what i do
-(P.s I'll be able to vibe about LOTR)
+Explaining why you should choose me is challenging since I'm not aware of others' capabilities.
+However, I assure you of my wholehearted dedication to everything I do.
+(P.S.
+I'll be able to vibe about LOTR.)

-# 2
+## 2

-Well The primary goal being to get into club after which i would love to make some whole hearted contribution to the club .
-But as of yet i am on no grounds to tell in what ways i would be able to contribute
+My primary goal is to get into the club, after which I would love to make wholehearted contributions.
+However, I am not in a position to specify how I can contribute at the moment.

-# 3
+## 3

-I would put my whole hearted dedication into the club , The concept of Open source software really peaks my mind hence would love to go for it
-(Linux totally hadnt altered this mindset for me for sure)
+I am enthusiastic about contributing to the club with my wholehearted dedication.
+The concept of open-source software truly intrigues me; hence, I would love to get involved.
+(Linux has definitely reinforced this mindset for me.)

-# 4(Edit after finishing the recrutiment tasks)
+## 4 (Edit after finishing the recruitment tasks)

-I genuinely enjoyed doing most of the tasks even tho some wanted to make me go insane and lose my mind but we move forward .
-Overall it was a good experience and a Fun time as well.
+I genuinely enjoyed most of the tasks, even though some tested my patience and sanity.
+Nevertheless, we move forward.
+Overall, it was a good experience and a fun time, despite the challenges faced during tasks.
-This was me when things didnt work as intended

-# Thoughs on the process
+## Thoughts on the Process

-So far its been smooth
-(totally didnt have to ask the incharge people to send another link since i missed to join mine) And props on making the dc server good to tbh
+So far, it has been smooth, except for the minor hiccup where I missed joining and had to request another link from the coordinators.
+Kudos on maintaining a good Discord server!

+---

 #### TASKS DONE